 Whichever lifestyle you are looking for, do a little research about the areas and ensure they are exactly as you envision.
 Drive in the roads close by, visit local shops and restaurants you will be using and go for walks around the local park.
 Do all that you would find yourself doing once you move and get to a conclusion if you would enjoy living there or not.

 Both older houses or recently built ones have their pros and cons and you should whey them carefully.
 Older homes have amazing potential and an undeniable character that you cannot replicate in modern constructions but may require some routine maintenance and repair work.
-A newer property does not require that amount of care, so if you dream of a completely turn-key home, a new build may be a better fit.
+A newer property does not require that amount of care, so if you dream of a completely turn-key home, a new build with modern security fetures like a CCTV system may be a better fit.

 You want to make sure your home is one that you’ll feel proud to live in each day, so you need to consider all options available, and choose the one that feels right for you and your family’s needs.
 Are you looking for a detached or semi-detached property?
 A terraced house or an apartment?
 One or two storeys?